 Ask my brother.

-My brother tell you he believed it.
+My brother tell you, he believed it.

-We laughed at it.
+We laughed at him.

 We're young kids.

-Slaves to communists and so forth.
+The concept, we're in Americans, slaves, slaves to communists and so forth.

 Vietnamese driving jeeps in our town.

-We couldn't couldn't see it.
+We couldn't see it.

-And at this juncture they have.
+And at this juncture, they have.

-We've been engaged, practicing, well coached, coached up.
+We've been engaged, practicing, well-coached, coached up.

 Now it's time to suit up and go play.

-November second, first day of the playoffs.
+November 2nd, first day of the playoffs.

 To use an analogy.